JonnyTran/OpenOmics/README.rst

-openOmics provides a bioinformatics API and web-app platform integrate and visualize the multiomics and clinical data.
+OpenOmics provides a bioinformatics API and web-app platform integrate and visualize the multiomics and clinical data.

 * Free software: MIT license